alirezarezaeikalat/mit-6.0001/readMe.txt

             there are some --guidelines-- for glass box testing:

-                  branches: excersice all parts of a conditional
+                  branches: exercise all parts of a conditional
                   loops: loop not entered/body of loops executed only once/body of loops executed more than once
                   while: same as loops, cases that are catch always exit loop